Pseudimatidium neivai

 Pseudimatidium neivai is a species of beetle of the family Chrysomelidae.
-It is found in Brazil (Bahia).
+It is found in Brazil (Bahia, Pernambuco).
 There are other records from Colombia, Ecuador, Panama, Peru, Suriname and Venezuela, but these possibly belong to different Pseudimatidium species.

 Life history

 The recorded host plants for this species are Cocos botryophora, Cocos nucifera, Areca, Bactris (including Bactris setosa), Licuala and Livistona species, as well as Desmoncus polyacanthus, Elaeis guineensis and Astrocaryum tucumoides.